 When it comes to HDR, only three key ingredients are needed: hardware, software, and post-processing technique.
 Hardware is simple–there are only a few things you need to set up and shoot an HDR series.
 Software is vastly improved, making it easier for anyone to create an HDR image.
 The hard part is the post-processing technique.
 There are only two options: hours and hours of experimentation or The HDR Book.

-Featuring real-world interviews with passionate HDR photographers, The HDR Book, by Rafael “RC” Concepcion, is more than a how-to and different from any other HDR book out there.
+Featuring real-world interviews with passionate HDR photographers, this updated edition of the popular The HDR Book, by Rafael “RC” Concepcion, is more than a how-to and different from any other HDR book out there.
 While other books on HDR tend to lean toward the esoteric or formulaic, this book takes another approach.
-It's a complete and total HDR workshop that teaches you the one thing that most other books miss– once you've tone mapped your image with HDR software, you're still not finished.
+It's a complete and total HDR workshop that teaches you the one thing that most other books miss— once you've tone mapped your image with HDR software, you're still not finished.

 Best of all, The HDR Book is written using the three top HDR processing programs in the industry today: Photoshop’s HDR Pro, Photomatix Pro, and HDR Efex Pro.
 No matter which program you use, you'll be able to follow along and create your own stunning looks in no time.